mikaelm1/mikaelm1.github.io/_posts/2017-02-21-github-api-tutorial.md

     var userName = req.body.username;
     var repoName = req.body.reponame;
     if (!userToken || !userName || !repoName) {
-        res.render("home", {userToken: userToken, message:"Error deleting repo"});
+        flashMessage = "Error deleting repo";
+        res.redirect("/home");
     }
     var url = BASE_URL + "/repos/" + userName + "/" + repoName;
     deleteData(url, function(body){
         if (body === "") {
             console.log("Got empty body for delete repo");
-            res.render("home", {userToken: userToken, message:"Error deleting repo"});
+            flashMessage = "Error deleting repo";
+            res.redirect("/home");
             return;
         }
-        res.render("home", {userToken: userToken, message:"Successfully deleted repo"});
+        flashMessage = "Successfully deleted repo";
+        res.redirect("/home");
     });
 });
 ```

 The `deleteData` function takes a url string and a callback function, which will return the response.
 There is no need for a boolean checking for auth because all `DELETE` calls will require an authenticated user and if the user is not authenticated, `deleteData` returns an empty string via the callback function.
 Otherwise, it makes the `DELETE` request to GitHub.
 If there is an error, the callback function returns an empty string.
 If our request is successful, GitHub will return a status of 204, which can be found in the header of the response.
 GitHub sends an empty body value on a successful request.

 Back in our route that will be making the `DELETE` request, we make sure that the user is authenticated and that they entered both a username and reponame that they want deleted.
-If either of these is false, we render the `home.handlebars` template with an error message.
+If either of these is false, we redirect back to the `/home` route with an error message.
 Otherwise, we build up the url and call the `deleteData` function.
 If we don't get an empty `body` response from `deleteData`, we know we successfully deleted the repository.
-We then render the `home.handlebars` template with a success message.
+We then redirect to the `/home` route with a success message.

 #### Create Repo Webhook